 US stocks sink as investors fear a global slowdown

-NEW YORK (AP) — The stock market is closing sharply lower as investors worry that global economic growth is slowing.
+NEW YORK (AP) — The stock market is slumping as investors worry that global economic growth is slowing.

-Industrial production in Germany dropped the most in five years and the International Monetary Fund cut its outlook for global growth this year and next.
+Industrial production in Germany, Europe's largest economy, dropped the most in five years and the International Monetary Fund trimmed its outlook for global growth this year and next.

-SodaStream plunged 22 percent after the company said it isn't winning over enough new customers in the U.S. General Motors dropped 6 percent after analysts at Morgan Stanley said the automaker's earnings will suffer as it invests in production.
+SodaStream plunged 21 percent after the company said it isn't winning over enough new customers in the U.S.